*Updated July 5, 2020

 These are for the boy that loves anything with wheels!
 These toys encourage pretend play.
 They purposefully don’t come with all the bells and whistles so that the child can create his or her own play!

 We don’t actually have this exact set, but M has a set like this and he loves them!
-We also have many Melissa and Doug toys, so I feel very comfortable recommending this!
+This set is from Melissa and Doug.

 A friend got us this book, and it is one of M’s favorite!
 For the boy who loves wheels and animal noises, this book will surely be a favorite of his too!
 Through rhythmic verse, it teaches the power of being kind, friendly, and lending a helping hand.